TU-Wien-dataLAB/aqueduct/README.md

 We aim to achieve this by:

-- Using a **pass-through approach** that avoids re-implementing the entire OpenAI-compatible APIs or every new feature, and
+- Building on top of the **LiteLLM Router SDK** to provide enhanced control and routing capabilities, while avoiding re-implementing the entire OpenAI-compatible APIs or every new feature, and
-- Building on **Django** for a clean, efficient, and maintainable implementation.
+- Using **Django** for a clean, efficient, and maintainable implementation.

 For more information, please read the [Documentation](https://tu-wien-datalab.github.io/aqueduct/).